Gitmazter/Gitmazter/README.md

 - 👋 Hi, I’m @Gitmazter.
 A blockchain development student at Medieinstitutet, Sweden
 - 👀 I’m interested in coding for Blockchain
 - ✅ - I can confidently write in : NODEJS, REACT(html, css/sass/, jsx/js), PYTHON,
-- 🌱 I’m currently learning RUST, SOLIDITY
+- 🌱 I’m currently learning RUST, SOLIDITY, TYPESCRIPT

 <!---
 Gitmazter/Gitmazter is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.